Chinna Gounder: Plot

-Chinna Gounder is married to Deivanai, and life progresses smoothly for sometime, until Sakkara Gounder interferes with a plan.
-Sakkara Gounder poisons the local pond and blames Chinna Gounder for that.
+Chinna Gounder is married to Deivanai, and life progresses smoothly for some time, until Sakkara Gounder interferes with a plan.
+Sakkara Gounder poisons the local pond and blames Chinna Gounder.
 He also sets up a false witness to trap Chinna Gounder.
-Deivanai overhears Sakkara Gounder's plans, and in the act of trying to stop the witness from reaching the panchayat, she attacks the witness with a sickle.
+Deivanai overhears Sakkara Gounder's plans.
+While trying to stop the witness from reaching the panchayat, she attacks the witness with a sickle.
 Later, the police arrests Deivanai with a murder charge, as the man whom she attacked is dead.
 Deivanai is imprisoned.
 Deivanai's sister now comes to Chinna Gounder's home as she is left alone.
 One day, it is revealed that Deivanai's sister is pregnant, and Chinna Gounder is blamed.
-As Chinna Gounder also remains silent over the issue, his mother sends him out of house.
-Deivanai is shocked upon hearing this and believes that her husband has betrayed her trust and love.
+As Chinna Gounder also remains silent over the issue, his mother sends him out of the house.
+Deivanai is shocked to hear this and believes that her husband has betrayed her trust and love.
 She refuses to meet him when he comes to visit her in jail.
 Now the advocate, who already knows about Chinna Gounder, finds out that he is in trouble and decides to offer help.
-He takes over the case in favour of Deivanai and begins his ground work.
-He gets the postmortem report and finds out that the cause of death of the man attacked by Deivanai was only due to lack of breath.
+He takes over the case in favour of Deivanai and begins his groundwork.
+He gets the postmortem report and finds out that the cause of death of the man attacked by Deivanai was only due to a lack of breath.

-A few months pass by, and Deivanai comes from jail to visit her sister, who is about to deliver a baby.
+A few months pass, and Deivanai comes out of jail to visit her sister, who is about to deliver a baby.
 She scolds her sister for having an illicit relationship with Chinna Gounder.
-However, her sister reveals that he is in no way related to her pregnancy and the father of the child is the witness, who was attacked by Deivanai.
+However, her sister reveals that he is in no way related to her pregnancy, and the father of the child is the witness whom Deivanai attacked.
 As Chinna Gounder did not want to tarnish her image in front of the villagers, he accepted the blame.
 Deivanai's sister gives birth to a baby and dies.
 Deivanai realises her mistake and apologises to her husband.
-Meanwhile, Deivanai is kidnapped by Sakkara Gounder.
+Later, Deivanai is kidnapped by Sakkara Gounder.
 Chinna Gounder comes to her rescue and saves her.
-Chinna Gounder produces Sakkara Gounder in front of the village panchayat, where it is revealed that it was him who killed the witness and decided to blame Deivanai.
+Chinna Gounder produces Sakkara Gounder in front of the village panchayat, where it is revealed that it Sakkara Gounder killed the witness and decided to blame Deivanai.

-In the end, Chinna Gounder and Deivanai come out clean from the accusations made over them.
-Sakkara Gounder begs the villagers to forgive him, but no one listens to him.
+In the end, Chinna Gounder and Deivanai come out clean from the accusations made against them.
+Sakkara Gounder begs the villagers to forgive him, but no one listens.
 Chinna Gounder then forgives him for all his misdeeds by stating that he only wanted Sakkara Gounder to realise his mistakes.

 Production

-The production team initially approached actress Sridevi for the lead role, but she refused the given offer as her schedules were too packed in Hindi and Telugu films.
-Eventually, the role for Deivaanai went to actress Sukanya.
 Chinna Gounder was entirely shot at Sethumadai near Pollachi.
 The title character was largely inspired by Udayakumar's uncle Athiyan, who served as a village chairman in the Thuckanaickenpalayam municipality for many years.
 To portray her character, Manorama wore dentures.